 Whereas in the case of lots of smaller-type breaches which when taken together add up to a fundamental breach of trust and confidence, for example, you have to use your judgement a little more.
 There is no point in starting to negotiate after the first minor breach as you don’t have a potential claim, nor do you have sufficient facts to negotiate with; yet when is the correct time?

-Our view is that once there is a pattern in the minor breaches that, when taken together, appear to be serious and that an outside observer would categorise as extremely bad behaviour by an employer, that is the time to start negotiating.
+Our view is that once there is a pattern in the minor breaches that, when taken together, appear to be serious and that an outside observer would categorise as extremely bad behaviour by an employer, that is the time to start negotiating for a decent payout.
 If you think your employer will commit more breaches, and therefore strengthen your case, then you can wait for this to happen if you like; however, we would recommend waiting no more than two months from the latest incident before starting negotiations.
 After three months, there is a real risk that – if you haven’t resigned – a judge could decide that you have affirmed (ie accepted) the breach and you would lose any case you brought.
 Which means, of course, that any negotiating position you have would be weakened.

-How much should you get?
+How much compensation should you get?

 How much could you get in compensation for a constructive dismissal claim depends upon the exact circumstances, but compensation for successful constructive dismissal claims is worked out in the same way as compensation for unfair dismissal claims.
 It is essentially the amount of money you lost because you were out of work after you had to leave your job.
-There is now a cap of one year’s salary, or £80,000 – whichever is greater.
+There is now a cap of one year’s salary, or £80,000 – whichever is lower.
 You will need to provide detailed records of your efforts to find a job since leaving your role.
 Read of our article on how much you should get to get further insight into this area and try our calculator.